sakuli/Docs/content/enterprise_features/sakuli-dashboard-configuration.md

 ### ACTION_CONFIG {#action_config}

-With the `ACTION_CONFIG` you can configure the actions that can be triggered by users and coronjobs.
+With the `ACTION_CONFIG` you can configure the actions that can be triggered by users and cronjobs.
 Here is a sample `ACTION_CONFIG` for the Sakuli dashboard.

 {{<highlight javascript>}}